 The first panel entitled ‘MAHAK’s Approach towards Support Services Provision Relying on Civil Society Capacity’ was held with the presence of Shahindokht Kharazmi, Writer and Social Analyst; Dr. Farhad Heydarian, Director of Dr. Sheikh Educational, Research and Therapeutic Center;

-Dr. Azim Mehrvar, Pediatric Hematologist Oncologist and Head of MAHAK Hospital; Shirin Sediqnejad Manager of MAHAK’s local Support Services Offices; Noaman Abdulrahaman Ali, Project Manager of Kurdistan Save the Children (KSC) in Iraq; Dr. Mithra Ghalibafian, Head of MAHAK Hospital’s Radiation Oncology Ward; Dr. Mohammad Nasiri, Director of Health-Related Donors and Charities at Ministry of Health and Medical Education; and Ahmad Yazdanpanah, CEO of the Society to Support Children Suffering from Cancer in Khorasan.
+Dr. Azim Mehrvar, Pediatric Hematologist Oncologist and Head of MAHAK Hospital; Shirin Sediqnejad Manager of MAHAK’s provincial support services; Noaman Abdulrahaman Ali, Project Manager of Kurdistan Save the Children (KSC) in Iraq; Dr. Mithra Ghalibafian, Head of MAHAK Hospital’s Radiation Oncology Ward; Dr. Mohammad Nasiri, Director of Health-Related Donors and Charities at Ministry of Health and Medical Education; and Ahmad Yazdanpanah, CEO of the Society to Support Children Suffering from Cancer in Khorasan.

 During this panel, Noaman Abdulrahman Ali and Dr. Farhad Heydarian talked about their experiences of utilizing multidisciplinary treatment at their centers and other panel members from MAHAK shared their knowledge, experiences and challenges of utilizing multidisciplinary treatment at MAHAK hospital.